Mindful Stress Reduction

 Purpose

-This 8 week skill building program is designed to address emotional regulation, anxiety, depression, chronic pain and stress.
-Each session you will learn new mindfulness skills, discuss practices and progress with the group, and have worksheets and guided meditations to help you in the days in between sessions.
+This 8-week program helps with emotional regulation, anxiety, depression, chronic pain, and stress.
+Each session teaches new mindfulness skills, includes group discussions, and provides worksheets and guided meditations for practice between sessions.

 Evidence Based

-Drawing from well-researched programs of Mindfulness-Based Stress Reduction by Jon Kabat-Zinn and colleagues and Mindfulness-Based Cognitive Therapy by Zindel Segal and colleagues.
-Please note that these are educational courses only, and while they are designed to develop important skills for dealing with stress and other significant life challenges, they are not intended to serve as psychotherapy.
+Based on the well-researched Mindfulness-Based Stress Reduction (Jon Kabat-Zinn) and Mindfulness-Based Cognitive Therapy (Zindel Segal), these are educational courses designed to build skills for managing stress and life challenges, not intended as psychotherapy.

 Benefits